mariapasaylo/dont-ghost-me/README.md

 # Don't Ghost Me

-Reminders and automated follow-up emails are sent when companies fail to provide updates on your job application within a specified timeframe.
+Browser extension that sends automated reminders and follow-up emails when companies fail to provide updates on your job application within a specified timeframe.

 ## Problem Statement